 - Mandarin Ab initio (only Standard Level offered)

-Ab initio is supposed to be for total beginners, while Mandarin B is for students who have had some years of learning experience in Mandarin.
-However, they both are challenging (but reachable! :)
+Ab initio is supposed to be for total beginners, while Mandarin B is for students who have had some years of experience with Mandarin.
+However, they both are challenging (but achievable! :)